 Are Gabriel Project’s services truly needed in West Virginia?
 Yes!

 The need for our services is dramatically increasing.
-In 2015, the Gabriel Project of West Virginia assisted 6,772 families through the dedicated efforts of 420 volunteers.
-This is the most families served in the 18-year history of the Gabriel Project and a 19% increase over the previous year.
+Five years ago we served 3,700 families.
+By 2015 the total of families served had jumped to over 6,700 families.
+Last year, 2016, we served 11,038 families through the dedicated efforts of 514 volunteers.
+A 63% increase in one year alone.
+This is the most families served in one year in the history of the Gabriel Project.

 And the need continues to increase . . .